Joe Stampley

 Joe Stampley (born June 6, 1943) is an American country music singer.
-He had success as the lead singer of a rock group, in a country duo with Moe Bandy and as a solo performer.
+He had success as the lead singer of a rock group, in a country duo with Moe Bandy, and as a solo performer.
 Stampley has released over 20 albums and more than 60 singles in a career that spans seven decades.
 In 2000, he formed Critter Records.

 Biography

 He was born in Springhill, Louisiana, United States, to R. C. Stampley, Jr. (1920–2000) and Mary E. Stampley (1924–2004).
-Stampley befriended Merle Kilgore when he was aged 15 and they started writing songs together.
+Stampley befriended Merle Kilgore when he was 15, and they started writing songs together.
 Kilgore arranged for Stampley to record two sides with Imperial Records, and the resulting single, "Glenda" (1959), sold well locally but not elsewhere.
 In 1961, Chess Records released another single by Stampley, "Teenage Picnic", but it also flopped.

-In the 1960s, Stampley was the main singer for the rock group, The Uniques (not to be confused with the Jamaican and doo-wop groups with the same name).
+In the 1960s, Stampley was the main singer for the Uniques rock group (not to be confused with the Jamaican and doo-wop groups with the same name).
 The Uniques were based out of Shreveport, about 55 miles southwest of Springhill, and began performing in Arkansas, Louisiana, and Texas.
-In 1965, The Uniques recorded "Not Too Long Ago" (another Kilgore/Stampley composition), the first national hit for Paula Records.
+In 1965, the Uniques recorded "Not Too Long Ago" (another Kilgore/Stampley composition), the first national hit for Paula Records.
 One year later, they followed with "All These Things".
 The Uniques released four original albums, and one greatest hits compilation between 1965 and their 1970 breakup.
 Most of their material was rooted in rhythm and blues, rock, pop, and swamp pop genres.

-In 1971, Stampley signed with ABC-Dot and recorded seven country albums that produced such hits as "Soul Song"; "Too Far Gone"; "If You Touch Me, You've Got To Love Me"; "I'm Still Loving You"; and a remake of "All These Things" as a two-step which reached No. 1 on the country chart.
+In 1971, Stampley signed with ABC-Dot and recorded seven country albums that produced such hits as "Soul Song", "Too Far Gone", "If You Touch Me, You've Got To Love Me", "I'm Still Loving You", and a remake of "All These Things" as a two-step, which reached number one on the country chart.